89douner/hands_on_computer_vision_with_TensorFlow2/README.md

 * Chapter 1. (skip)
 * Chapter 2.
 TensorFlow Basic and Training a Model
-    * 2-1-2.Perceptron with python.numpy
+    * 2-1-1.Perceptron with python.numpy
-    * 2-1-3.Perceptron with TensorFlow2
+    * 2-1-2.Perceptron with TensorFlow2

 * Chapter 3.
 Modern Neural Networks